samn33/sharqit/README.md

     H 1
     T+ 1

-You can display this quantum circuit.
+You can display the quantum circuit.

     $ sharqit --show sample.sqc
 	q[0] --H-----*--H------